surajwate/pyside6-exercises/notes2.md

 Secondly, notice how we are able to chanin things together using signals.
 One thing happening - a button press - can trigger multiple other things to happen in turn.
 These subsequent effects do not need to know what caused them, but simply follow as a consequence of simple rules.
 This decoupling of effects from their triggers is one of the concepts to understand when building GUI applications.

+#### Connecting widgets together directly

+When a signal is fired from the widget, our Python method is called and receives the data from the signal.
+But you don't always need to use a Python function to handle signals - you can also connect Qt widgets directly to one another.

+In the example, we add a **QLineEdit** widget and a **QLabel** to the window.
+In the __init__ for the window we connect our line edit **.textChanged** signal to the **.setText** method on the **QLabel**.
+Now any time the text changes in the **QLineEdit** the **QLabel** will receive that text to it's **.setText** method.

+Most Qt widgets have slots available, to which you can connect any signal that emits the same type thatt it accepts.
+The widget documentation has the slots for each widget listed under "Public Slots".
+For example, see [QLabel](https://doc.qt.io/qt-5/qlabel.html#public-slots).